nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Expected: `Meet Alice` appointment is shown in appointment list, and properties with `Alice` in `Client Name` field are shown in property list.

     1. Test case: `find client`
-        Expected: Both lists not updated.
+        Expected: Both lists are not updated.
 Error details shown in the status message.

 ### Editing a property